Nabeel-javaid/report/README.md

-Absolutely, I'll incorporate the specified technologies (React for the frontend and Supabase for the backend) into the proposal, along with a separate section for recommended features and detailed milestones with associated budgets.
-Here's the updated proposal:

----

 # Proposal for P2P Crypto Exchange Platform Development (USDT/RUB)

 ## Introduction

-This proposal details the development of a minimal viable product (MVP) for a peer-to-peer (P2P) crypto exchange platform akin to Bitpapa, focusing on USDT (Tether) and RUB (Russian Ruble) trading pair, utilizing React for frontend development and Supabase for backend services.
+This proposal details the development of a minimal viable product (MVP) for a peer-to-peer (P2P) crypto exchange platform, focusing on USDT (Tether) and RUB (Russian Ruble) trading pair, utilizing React for frontend development and Supabase for backend services.

 ## Project Overview